currentslab/microframework-benchmark/README.md

 Flask, Bottle in my opinion are the best synchronous framework among all.
 While

 Tornado and Japronto have the better performance in async function.
-Do note that tornado support async function in callback form, while Jaronto use uvloop for async task.
+Do note that tornado support async function in callback form, while Japronto use uvloop for async task.

 Note : The one million requests per second from Japronto is archieved using pipelining.
 However, in a real world use case, each client will only send one request per second.